A Comprehensive Survey of Data Augmentation in Visual Reinforcement Learning: Discussion and Future Works

 \section{Discussion and Future Works}

-DA techniques have greatly improved the sample efficiency and generalization abilities of visual RL methods, yet many challenges remain to be addressed.
-In this section, we elaborate on these points and highlight the key directions for future research, including the opportunities, limitations, and theoretical foundations of DA in visual RL.
+DA techniques have substantially improved the sample efficiency and generalization abilities of visual RL methods; however, many challenges remain to be addressed.
+In this section, we elaborate on these points and highlight key directions for future research, encompassing the opportunities, limitations, and underlying mechanisms of leveraging DA in visual RL.